tdegeus/GooseFEM/docs/introduction.rst

 directly using the code.
 Download buttons to the relevant files are included throughout this reader.

-A compact reader covering the basic finite element theory is available at :download:`PDF <theory/readme.pdf>`.
+A compact reader covering the basic finite element theory is available as :download:`PDF <theory/readme.pdf>`.